williamoverall/soundtomidi/docs/src/_build/html/_sources/intro.txt

 something along those lines and reading about what to do with the imaginary number part of a FFT transformation is making you wish you stayed awake in calculus class, this may be useful to you too.

-This is built using existing libraries from people a whole lot smarter than me, of which these are particularly of note.

-+    docopt

- Provided some sanity with the insane amount of tweaks that one might want to do in all of this.

-+    sounddevice

- There are several very good options for dealing with incoming audio.
- I can't remember exactly why I chose this one except that handily put the data into numpy arrays for me.

-+    aubio

- Wow.
-This is something else.
-This is a C (I think) library that does all of the mathy stuff with the audio samples.
-It has Python wrappers thankfully that made this possible.
-I barely understand any of the terminology, and the documentation is really just looking at the Python code examples, but it pretty much did everything I wanted it to do.
-Installation was a bit of trial, and I cannot seem to get it to build for Python 3.5 for anything.
-I'm also concerned about a possibly memory leak in the phase vocoder, but there's a very good chance it's my lack of knowledge that is causing it.

-+    mido

- I really like this library for dealing with MIDI messages.
- Very well documented and simple to use on both the sending and receiving end.
-Which means I don't have much to say about it--it works and it works well.